Tine4k/Big-Integer-Inc.-Bot/README.md

 # Adding new GameElements
 - Add them to the switch statement of CommandHandler.EvaluateCommand()

+# Adding new Ports
+- Add an IPorter
+- Add to the switch statement in CommandHandler.Send()
+- Add to the Ports Enum

 # Web porting
 - Extract Discord from litterally everywhere